I built a web terminal that can operate Kiro CLI from a browser using the Shell API of Amazon Bedrock AgentCore

 Browser (xterm.js) ←→ Node.js relay server (Docker) ←→ AgentCore Shell API (microVM)

 The Node.js server handles SigV4 signing and establishes a WebSocket connection to AgentCore.
-The design does not pass AWS credentials to the browser (the purpose is to prevent credential exposure; separate authorization for browser connections is still required.
-See notes).
-The relay server runs as a Docker container, eliminating the need to directly install Node.js in the host environment.
-Inside the container it listens on 0.0.0.0, but -p 127.0.0.1:3000:3000 ensures it is only exposed on the loopback address on the host side.
+The design does not pass AWS credentials to the browser (the purpose is to prevent credential exposure; separate authorization for browser connections is required.
+See notes for details).
+The relay server runs as a Docker container, eliminating the need to install Node.js directly on the host environment.
+Inside the container, it listens on 0.0.0.0, but is only exposed to the loopback address on the host side via -p 127.0.0.1:3000:3000.

-Shell API Frame Format (Confirmed Range in This Verification)
+Shell API Frame Format (as confirmed in this verification)

-In this verification, we confirmed that Shell API WebSocket messages can be handled by treating the "first 1 byte as the channel number and the remainder as the payload."
+In this verification, we confirmed that Shell API WebSocket messages can be communicated by treating "the first 1 byte as the channel number and the remainder as the payload."
 The following channel numbers are values observed in this verification (see notes below).

 Channel Direction Purpose

-ch0 (stdin) Client → Agent Key input / command sending
+ch0 (stdin) Client → Agent Key input / command transmission

 ch1 (stdout) Agent → Client Standard output